 Wath Parish Church has been here for more than 1000 years as a sign and symbol of God’s love and welcome for all.

-Please remember to wear a mask, unless you are exempt, and follow the guidelines on arrival for your safety.
+Please remember to wear a mask, unless you are exempt, and follow the guidelines for your safety.